ssavitzky/Myrtle/README.md

 Mathilda, and you won't find it here on GitHub.)

 Myrtle is meant to be installed in the same directory as Honu.
-It has a `bootstrap.sh` script that sets up the environment variables that Honu is looking for, bootstraps Honu, and finally does its own install.
+It has a `bootstrap.sh` shell script that sets up the environment variables that Honu is looking for, bootstraps Honu, and finally does its own install.

 Annotated Contents
 ------------------